JeremieRodon/lambda-appsync/README.md

 use lambda_appsync::{appsync_operation, AppsyncError};
 use lambda_appsync::subscription_filters::{FieldPath, FilterGroup};
 // The appsync_lambda_main! macro will have created the
-// types declared in schema.graphql at the crate root use crate::{Player, GameStatus};
+// types declared in schema.gql at the crate root use crate::{Player, GameStatus};

 #[appsync_operation(query(players))]